TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 0.5.3
+- Small fix.
+Editor is now opened with single click also.

 ### Version 0.5.2
 - Added support for pageup/down keys in edit mode.
 - Added possibility configure enter key to change column instead of row